ris-jeewa/practice-rust/README.md

 - **Async Runtime**: Tokio
 - **Serialization**: Serde
 - **Logging**: Tracing
+- **Containerization**: Docker
+- **Cloud Platform**: Google Cloud Platform (GCP)
+- **CI/CD**: GitHub Actions

 ## Prerequisites
 - Rust (latest stable version)
 - Cargo
 - PostgreSQL

+## Features
+- Layered Architecture: The application is structured with the following layers for better separation of concerns:
+    - Repository Layer: Handles all interactions with the database using SeaORM.
+    - Handler Layer: Defines the routes and controls the flow of requests and responses.
+    - Service Layer: Contains the business logic, acting as the intermediary between the handler and repository layers.
+- Deployment on Google Cloud Run: The application is deployed on Google Cloud Platform's Cloud Run, leveraging Docker containers.
+It uses Google Artifact Registry for storing container images.
+- CI/CD Pipeline: Continuous Integration, Delivery, and Deployment are implemented using GitHub Actions.
+This automates the process of building, testing, and deploying the application to Google Cloud Run.
+- Automated Deployments with GitHub Actions: GitHub Actions is set up to automate the deployment process to Google Cloud Run, ensuring smooth and reliable updates to the production environment.

 ## Installation